GustavoHenriqueSchmitz/Golang-Exercices/README.md

 # Golang_Exercices

+## About the project
+Some exercises i made while learning Golang.
+In this case i made an API, each route returns an exercise result.

 ## Used technologies
 - Golang
+- PostgreSQL
+- Docker-Compose

 ## Exercises

-### Rabbit

--> Program i made when studying RabbitMQ.

-### Banco-de-dados
+### Database-exercises

--> Códigos e testes enquanto estudava PostgresSQL.
-Codes and tests i made when studying postgreSQL
+- Codes and tests i made when studying postgreSQL

-### Exercícios GO
+### Go exercises

--> First programs made in golang.
+- An API with the first programs/exercises i made in Golang.
+- Access the `exercises.pdf` file to read the description of each exercise.

 ## Author
 **Gustavo Henrique Schmitz**